Procedural-Tim/Procedural-Life/README.md

 - Decisions are based on what I find interesting, not what would be best in a professional environment.
 - Configurations are simplified and best guesses, ie I have simplified sex to only M/F. This is not meant to be commentary but is instead a reflection of my limited time.
+- When I say we I am refering to my metaphorical rubber ducky.
+Said ducky may be my spouse, the cat, or an actual rubber ducky.

 ## Trouble Shooting